 In addition to Fire Suppression, Coalinga Fire Department operates four ambulances and provides ALS Services to the city and over 1,200 square miles of unincorporated area in Western Fresno County.
 This service is contracted to Coalinga Fire Department by Fresno County Emergency Medical Services (EMS).
-Two ALS ambulances are staffed and available 24 hours a day, 365 days a year.
+Three ALS ambulances (2 Coalinga, 1 Huron) are staffed and available 24 hours a day, 365 days a year.

 Protection of the community from fire loss is always a primary concern.
 Over the years, Coalinga Fire Department has consistently provided effective fire protection in every situation.